jekuno/milia/README.md

 * find it at: https://github.com/dsaronin/sample-milia-app

 ### WARNING: don't go all commando and try to change everything at once!
-### WARNING: don't go all perfectionist and try to bring up a fully fleshed out app at once!
+### WARNING: don't go all perfectionist and try to bring up a fully written app at once!

 Just follow the instructions, exactly, step-by-step.
 Get the basics working.
 Then change, adapt, and spice to taste.
 Please?!
 Because I'm more inclined to help you solve problems if you've started out by getting the sample working exactly as described!
 If you've tried to go off into the jungle on your own, you are, well, on your own.
 And as they say, _"get out the way you got in!"_

-## converting an existing app to multi-tenanted with milia
+## converting an existing app to multi-tenanted

 It is doable, but you'll need to first understand how milia basically is installed.
 I'd still recommend bringing up the sample-milia-app, getting it working, and then figuring out how to either graft it onto your app.